jeremejazz/xtremeLoader/README.md

 Todo
+- UX change.
+Split pages into 2 parts to avoid scrolling down.
+Use next button instead, *like a wizard Harry!*.
 - "Your request has been queued.
 Click here to track request" // remove click here.
 Truncate after dot
 - list should clear on selection of new category
 - validation for blank entries, email format (better in realtime for formats),